JuiUpenn11/ESE5190_LAB2B_PART1-10/README.md

 What steps have you taken to resolve these difficulties?
 Any other barriers you have faced to completing this assignment?

-I have been going through the implementation of parts 8 and 9 done by other students on GitHub.
+I have been going through the implementation of parts 8 and 9 done by other students on GitHub and other online resources and answers posted on Ed discussion to several common doubts that everyone is facing.